aerogear/graphql-link/README.md

 ## Features

 * Consolidate access to multiple upstream GraphQL endpoints via a single GraphQL gateway endpoint.
+* Introspection of the upstream endpoints to discover their GraphQL schemas.
 * The configuration uses GraphQL queries to define which upstream fields and types can be accessed.
 * Upstream types, that are accessible, are automatically merged into the gateway schema.
 * Type conflict due to the same type name existing in multiple upstream endpoints can be avoided by renaming types in the gateway.
 * Supports GraphQL Queries, Mutations, and Subscriptions
+* Production mode settings to avoid the gateway's schema from dynamically changing due to changes in the upstream schemas.

 ### Installing